Vladinho10/rest-resource-file-generator/README.md

      // here should be your code, where it's called service or db model or smth else }
 ```
-then we usually create a service, a model, a test, swagger schema and so on.
+then we usually create a service, a model, tests, swagger schema and so on.
 Almost 6-7 files every time.
-So this package allows you to generate all this files at once just call a CLI command and be make your life easy :)
+So this package allows you to generate all this files at once just run a CLI command and make your life easy :)

 ### About RESTful